jtnishi/NFC-Business-Card/README.md

 ## The concept.

 The cards to use are known as **NTAG215** NFC PVC cards.
 These cards are often used for copying/sharing Amiibos, and can often be found using some combination of "amiibo" and "NFC" on your favorite shopping websites.
 They come in multiple forms, including small rounds and bigger hotel key sized cards.
 These bigger cards have a size very similar to a business card, so these are the cards we'll use.
 Dimensionally, the ones I'm using are **85.5mm x 54mm x 0.8mm**, or about **3.37" x 2.13" x 0.03"**.
+These cards have a rounded corner that I've measured to be about a **2mm (0.079in)** radius using a digital caliper.

 Price-wise, the cards are relatively affordable.
 Non-printable ones can be obtained in smaller 25-packs for around $15 with fast shipping from US sellers.
 They're also cheaply available from whichever Chinese marketplace you choose.
 Basically, expect to pay around **30-60 cents US/card**, as of the writing of this document in mid-2022.